Contributing Guide

 If you want to run a Docker container to preview your changes as you work:

-1. Install Docker and Go.
+- Install Docker and Go.

-2. Fork the SIG Contributor Strategy repository into your own project, then create a local copy using git clone.
+SIG Contributor Strategy repository into your own project, then

-3. Run mage preview to preview the site.
+to preview the site.
 When the site is ready, it will open your web browser to http://localhost:1313/.
-Now that you’re serving your site locally, Hugo will watch for changes to the content and automatically refresh your site.
+Now that you’re serving your site locally, Hugo will watch for changes to the content and automatically refresh your site. - Continue with the usual GitHub workflow to edit files, commit them, push the changes up to your fork, and create a pull request.

-If you need to see the Hugo output, run mage logs.
+If you need to see the Hugo output, run mage logs

 Creating an issue